 Promoting British Values

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-At Mersey Park these values are reinforced regularly and in the following ways.
-We keep a special book for each of the values that shows the teaching and learning that has happened throughout the school.
+The DfE expect all schools “to create and enforce a clear and rigorous expectation … to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+At Mersey Park these values are reinforced regularly.

 Democracy

-Each year at Mersey Park the children decide upon their class charter and the rights associated with these.
-All the children contribute to the drawing up of the charter.
+Each year at Mersey Park the children decide upon their class anti-bullying contract with all the children contributing to the contents.
 Children have many opportunities for their voices to be heard.
-We have a school council which meets regularly to discuss issues raised in class.
-The council has its own budget and is able to genuinely effect change within the school.
-All the council members for each year group are voted in by their class.
+We have a number of pupils groups made up of elected members from each class e.g.: Pupil Community Group, My Happy Mind and Body Ambassadors, Eco-Committee, Digital Safety Committee.
+They have their own budgets and are able to genuinely effect change within the school.
 If you’d like to learn more about democracy and what it means have a look at this video: http://www.parliament.uk/education/teaching-resources-lesson-plans/introduction-to-parliament-ks2-video/

 Democracy